BOARD OF TRUSTEES

 Carly has been on the hatchery team since 2004 when she joined us as a student to undertake her graduate project.
 She stayed with the team as a research technician and has been the driving force behind much of the hatcheries research work.
 Carly completed her PhD in 2011 which was funded by the NLH, the Great Western Research Fund, the Fishmongers Company and the University of Plymouth.
 Moving on from Senior Hatchery Technician in 2012 Carly became Research & Development Officer driving our research forward and overseeing the research undertaken in-house and by students.
 Now she is heading up Europe’s largest lobster research project as Principal Investigator of Lobster Grower 2.

-I am a marine biologist and fisheries scientist with a broad experience in applied ecological research.
-I specialise in research and education, especially in areas of crustacean fisheries conservation, sustainable aquaculture, genetics and social enterprise science.
+Charlie is a marine biologist and fisheries scientist with a broad experience in applied ecological research.
+He specialises in research and education, especially in areas of crustacean fisheries conservation, sustainable aquaculture, genetics and social enterprise science.